 The kayakers are a major feature of the whole Lagoon, and they were consulted when the design of the bridge was being formed.
 Because they’re always on the lagoon, we wanted to pay them a little tribute through the design.
 You can see the orange oars featured on the side of the bridge.
 These oars have no structural value, they’re purely artistic.

-We had strong design intentions within a framework we wanted to achieve – i.e. the form, colour, shape, and the way that it was constructed.
+We had strong design intentions and the design had a framework we wanted to achieve - the form, colour, shape, and the way that is was constructed.
 Fleetwood took that concept and successfully translated it into the built form.
 They’ve done an excellent job.Glen Berrill Director, Thompson Berrill Landscape Design